 Related clues

-- A travelling entertainment show
+- Tent entertainment

 - Company of performing funambulists, clowns, jugglers, trapeze artists, hoopers etc